attilaolah/attilaolah.github.io/_posts/2010-12-29-troubles-with-centos.markdown

 Note on the installed files
 ---------------------------

-Since I have an unmetered plan, and of course I don't use up all my bandwith, I figured I'll donate the rest by seeding some open-source torrents.
+Since I have an unmetered plan, and of course I don't use up all my bandwidth, I figured I'll donate the rest by seeding some open-source torrents.
 Hence [libterront and rtorrent](http://libtorrent.rakshasa.no/).